Kartik-Hirijaganer/Suicide_Analysis/README.md

 ### Analyzing and Preprocessing Data

-- Created pivot table by converting year columns into single column setting Country Name, Country Code, and Year as the index.
+- Created pivot table by converting year columns into single columns setting Country Name, Country Code, and Year as the index.
 The Series Name column is used as new column headers.
 - Removed columns having more than 75% data as Null or NaN.
-- Filled NaN values with median of each column as columns had about normal distribution.
+- Filled NaN values with the median of each column as columns had about normal distribution.

 #### Selecting Relevant Features
-- Used Backward Elimination process to select best features for analysis.
+- Used the Backward Elimination process to select the best features for analysis.

 #### Addressing Multicollinearity